TABurrows/taburrows.github.io/_docs/google-cloud/database-cloud-spanner.md

 ### Co-located join queries

 Interleaved tables are physically stored with their rows of related tables co-located.
-A join between interleaved tables is known as a co-located join.
+A join between interleaved tables is known as a CO-LOCATED JOIN.
 Co-located joins can offer performance benefits over joins that require indexes or back joins.

 ```
 SELECT c.CategoryName, pr.ProductName